Zekkenwang/PHbinder-PSGM/README.md

 #### Predicting Epitopes with the PHbinder Model

-To predict whether a peptide is an epitope using the trained model, run:
+To predict whether a peptide is an epitope using the pre-trained model, you must first [download the model weights](#downloading-pre-trained-models) and place them in the specified `models/phbinder/` and `models/phbinder_pretrain/` directories.

+Then, run:

 ```bash
 python scripts/predict_phbinder.py